qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/data-model.md

 What is <span class="inline-code">model</span> and where does it come from?

 It's not a magic variable and it does not have a predefined name.
 It's just hidden in our code samples to keep them shorter.

+<div class="block-note">In case you want a clearer overview of the pattern you can find all the samples
+<a href="https://github.com/qwebsolutions/metapsi/tree/main/Metapsi.Tutorial/docs/samples" target="_blank">here</a>.</div>

 The actual function signature of the rendering function is